5l1v3r1/chrome-stealer/README.md

 # ChromeStealer 🎯
-Displays/Saves all available Chrome Data.
-Simple to use.
+ChromeStealer 🎯 Displays/Saves all Valuable Chrome Data with a POGGERS UI.

 # Usage 👿
 Startup: